Democrats trot out their español thrilling some Latinos, turning off others

 Sonia Hernandez Hogeland, who was watching the debate at a Democratic Party watch party in San Antonio, thought at first the use of Spanish was “pandering.”

-But Hogeland, who describes herself as "bilingual-ish," said after watching Cory Booker try to get his message across in Spanish, her opinion changed.
+But Hogeland, who describes herself as "bilingual-ish," said that after watching Booker try to get his message across in Spanish, her opinion changed.

 “I thought, ‘Listen Latinos!
 You’re important!
 Your voice is important to these people!
 I hope Latinos take heed and flex the muscles we have earned,” she said.